-Some artists use an elliptical balloon instead of a cloud-shape for a thought balloon.
-Not as common since they are similar to speech balloons with the only difference is the tail is composed of the small chain of circles.
+Some artists use an elliptical balloon instead of a cloud-shaped for a thought balloon.
+Not as common since they are similar to speech balloons with the only difference is the tail is composed of a small chain of circles.

 Fuzzy Thought Balloon